NathanHJ4703/CS61B/proj3/README.md

 ### VerticalHallway
 This class extends the room class and provides methods that create new hallways
 #####   1. boolean goingUp: checks if hallway is vertical

+### Engine:
+This class runs the two methods interactWithKeyBoard and interactWithInputString.
+Also in charge if movement for our avatar.

+### Game:
+Generates a new world for our game method and implements the method displayHUD, which is in charge of implementing the HUD of our game.

+####    Instance Variables:
+#####   1. InputSource inputSource - input source instance allows us to call the methods found in the KeyboardInteract class (which inherits the methods of InputSource class)
+#####   2. private boolean pressedQ - boolean instance verifies when game has been quit.
+#####   3. private boolean onWall - boolean instance verifies if mouse is hovering over a wall tile.
+#####   4. private boolean onFloor - boolean instance verifies if mouse is hovering over a floor tile.

+### KeyboardInteract:
+This class implements InputSource and contains the methods getNextKey, getKeyWait, and possibleNextInput.
+This class allows interactivity between our game and the users movements via their keyboard.

+### Avatar:

+This class keeps track of the position of the avatar in our world and includes the methods: getPosition and updatePosition.

+####    Instance Variable:
+#####   1. Position position - keeps track of tile the Avatar is currently on.

 ## Algorithms
 ### OurWorld
 #####   1. main: this main method instantiates all the tiles in our world and generates random rooms with three different max dimensions.
 Renders the frame for our world.